griptape-ai/griptape-docs/docs/griptape-framework/pipelines.md

 # Pipelines

-Pipelines are lists of steps that are executed sequentially.
+Pipelines are lists of tasks that are executed sequentially.
 Pipelines can have `Memory`, which makes them ideal for storing LLM conversations.

 Here is an example of a pipeline: